uhbr/Mini_project2/README.md

   ### You can install the necessary dependencies using pip:

     pip install pandas numpy

+  Use python 3.8+
+  ### If you'd like to plot the results:
+  1. Install matplotlib
+           pip install matplotlib
+  2. Remove the # from lines 3 and 52-59

 ## Description of the Functionality
   Function: calc_mean_erp(trial_points, ecog_data)